Inclement Weather Policy

 Adult Service Programs

 In the event of severe inclement weather, the SAIL Day Program and/or SMEC Adult Day Health Program may be forced to close.
-A decision will be made by 6:30 a.m.
-For cancellation information, please contact the SAIL office at 508-991-5477 or ADH at (508) 858-5127 for a recorded message.
+A decision will be made by 6:30 a.m. and sent out by School Messenger.
 This information will also be posted on our website, www.smecollaborative.org, as early as possible.

 Travel Ban Exemption Clause